hdShang/arxiv-daily/docs/cs-LG/2025-08-18/papers/250812815v2-learning-to-steer-input-dependent-steering-for-multimodal-llms.md

 ---
 layout: default
-title: Learning to Steer: Input-dependent Steering for Multimodal LLMs
+title: "Learning to Steer: Input-dependent Steering for Multimodal LLMs"
 ---

 # Learning to Steer: Input-dependent Steering for Multimodal LLMs